VladyslavShaposhnikov/telebot_heroku/README.md

 # telebot_heroku
-This bot made for fun.
+This simple bot made just for fun :)
-I deploy my telegram bot on heroku and it still work.
-You can find my bot on telegram.
-Just type it:
-@Ami_GoBot